future/tense

 Christopher Sand-Iversen is an art historian, writer and publisher, and runs SixtyEight.

-The exhibition Celestial Ripples - Corporeal Rhythms is supported by Ny Carlsbergfondet, Augustinus Fonden, and Rådet for Visuel Kunst
+The exhibition Celestial Ripples - Corporeal Rhythms received support from Ny Carlsbergfondet, Augustinus Fonden, and Rådet for Visuel Kunst.